TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Method

 \subsection{Hardware Acceleration via Texture Atlases}

 To efficiently render optimized scenes at test time with per-primitive textures, we leverage hardware-accelerated texture filtering by packing individual primitive textures into texture atlases.
 This approach is inspired by methods like Ptex~\cite{Burley2008Ptex} and seamless texture atlases~\cite{purnomo2004seamless}, adapted to the specific needs of Gaussian splatting.
+We provide details about Texture Atlas construction and texture sampling in the Supplementary Material (Section 1).